Skip to main content

 What does participation entail?

-Youth panellists collaborate to create and present impactful activities and performances for the Safer Internet Forum (SIF).
 The process begins with online meetings where participants debate key issues and brainstorm ideas.
 These initial discussions pave the way for face-to-face meetings, where the group refines their ideas and prepares awareness materials.
 These materials, which can take the form of videos, performances, or songs, are showcased at the forum.
-This collaborative effort is part of a larger co-creation initiative, empowering young people to design activities focused on online safety, education, advocacy, and decision-making.

-How do young people get nominated for the BIK Youth Panel?
+How to join the BIK Youth Panel?

 Nominations to the BIK Youth Panel are made by the national Safer Internet Centres (SICs), based on an internal open call that is shared with the Insafe network.
-The open call invites each SIC to nominate up to two young people who should be selected based on the following criteria :

-• Aged between 12-18 years old.
+• Are aged between 12-18 years old.

-• Part of the national youth panel.
+• Are active in the national youth panel.

 Previous editions